robbymeals/street-signs/README.md

 load of acquiring knowledge in these here intellectual parts, supplemented with detailed, obsessive explanations for the insatiable and the bad-at-parties.

-More and more people are travelling on the roads between these disciplines, starting off with varying degrees of foundational knowledge, self-confidence and support.
-They would be difficult enough to navigate if they were all mapped, marked and signed to perfection.
-My metaphorical call to arms, flogged though it may be, is this: we may never be rid of all these pedogical hazards entirely, but good lord, people, we can at least post some signs.

 We will call our villains by these names:

-1. Dead End: same or similar words, completely unrelated
+1. Dead Ends: same or similar words, completely unrelated
-1. Winding Road: same words, uselessly or tangentially related
+1. Winding Roads: same words, uselessly or tangentially related
-1. Roundabout: completely different words, same thing or highly related
+1. Roundabouts: completely different words, same thing or highly related
-1. Lanes Merge: when two sets of terminology and notation ARE badly unified
+1. Lane Mergers: when two sets of terminology and notation are badly or inconsistently unified
 1. Falling Rocks: common notation or terminology that just seems to comes out of nowhere

-As my collection of these evil little bastards grows, I may do something a bit more presentable with them.
-I have a vague vision of a tiny little orange reference book that can be handed to people emerging from their disciplinary silos, when they first ask what the difference is between a logistic regression and a maxent classifier.
+As our collection of these evil little bastards grows, we may do something a bit more presentable with them.
+There exists a vague vision of a tiny little orange reference book that can be handed to people embarking on their journey or  emerging from their disciplinary silos, when, for instance, they first ask what the difference is between a logistic regression and a maxent classifier.

+In summary: More and more people are travelling on the roads towards and between these disciplines, starting off with varying degrees of foundational knowledge, self-confidence and support.
+These travelers would encounter more than enough difficulty navigating if all their routes were mapped, marked and signed to perfection.
+My metaphorical call to arms, flogged though it may be, is this: we may never be rid of all these pedogical hazards entirely, but good lord, people, we can at least post some signs.